Yiyang-Jia/unet_for_line_thinning/README.md

 ## Methodology
 The main "dirt" of the experimental figures is the line-broadening side effect of the experimental technology,  so our main task is to thin the broadened lines/stripes.

-Due to the scarcity of actual experimental figures,  we generate synthetic data of random straight lines (ground truth) and their broadened version (input)
+Due to the scarcity of actual experimental figures (and their ground truths),  we generate synthetic data of random straight lines (ground truth) and their broadened version (input)

 A synthetic input and its ground truth look like